 - 1. Mineral Reserves have been classified using the CIM Standards and have an effective date of December 31, 2021. - 2.
 All tonnage, grade and contained metal content estimates have been rounded; rounding may result in apparent summation differences between tonnes, grade, and contained metal content. - 3.
 Mineral Reserves are reported on a 100% project and a 90% attributable basis, the remaining 10% interest is held by EVI, a Namibian empowerment company. - 4.
-The Qualified Person for the Mineral Reserve estimate within open pits and stockpiles is Peter Montano, our Vice President, Projects.
-The Qualified Person for the Mineral Reserve estimate that will be mined using underground methods is Randy Reichert, P. Eng., our Vice President, Operations. - 5.
-Mineral Reserves to be mined using open pit methods or in stockpiles are based on a conventional open pit mining method, gold price of US\$1,500/oz, metallurgical recovery of 98%, selling costs of US\$63.61/oz including royalties and levies, average mining cost of US\$2.55/t mined, average processing cost of US\$12.60/t processed, and site general costs of US\$3.36/t processed.
+The Qualified Person for the Mineral Reserve estimate within open pits, underground mining, and stockpiles is Peter Montano, our Vice President, Projects. - 5.
+Mineral Reserves to be mined using open pit methods or in stockpiles are based on a conventional open pit mining method, gold price of US\$1,500/oz, metallurgical recovery of 98%, selling costs of US\$63.49/oz including royalties and levies, average mining cost of US\$2.78/t mined, average processing cost of US\$12.80/t processed, and site general costs of US\$3.75/t processed.
 Reserve model dilution and ore loss was applied through whole block averaging such that at a 0.45 g/t Au cut-off grade there is a 2.3% decrease in tonnes, a 2.2% reduction in grade, and a 4.4% reduction in ounces when compared to the Mineral Resource model.
 Mineral Reserves that will be mined by open pit methods or are in stockpiles are reported above a cut-off grade of 0.45 g/t Au. - 6.
 Mineral Reserves that will be mined by underground methods assume a modified transverse longhole stoping mining method, gold price of US\$1,350/oz, metallurgical recovery of 98%, selling costs of US\$63.49/oz including royalties and levies, average mining cost of US\$84.83/t mined, average processing cost of US\$12.06/t processed, general costs of US\$3.07/t processed, 10% dilution, and 90% mining recovery.
-Mineral Reserves that will be mined by underground methods are reported above a cut-off grade of 2.68 g/t An
+Mineral Reserves that will be mined by underground methods are reported above a cut-off grade of 2.68 g/t Au.